mautic/developer-documentation-new/docs/design/labelling.rst

 Removes an object from the current context but the object is not destroyed as a result of the action (for example, removes a user from a group or removes an item from the cart).

-Where appropriate, combine Remove with the object that will be removed (for example, Remove user or Remove role).
+Where appropriate, combine Remove with the object that will be removed (for example, Remove User or Remove role).
 Compare Clear and Delete.

 Reply
 ^^^^^